UiharuKazari2008/novelai_taghelper/README.md

 ## Usage
 Add tags using either the textfield or the `+` button.
 Tags can be edited by double-clicking and moved around with drag and drop.
 Once you have finished organizing your taglist, the full prompt can then be copied to the clipboard through the `<>` button.

+## Additions
+- Rewrite of a lot of functions
+- Realistic icons that depict what the function is
+- Added Delete button to delete a tag from the list
+- Tag group storage, store as many groups of tags as you want and add them to your workspace or replace
+- `CTRL+V`: Adds clipboard to tag list
+- `CTRL+SHIFT+V`: Replaces tag list from clipboard

+### ToDo List
+- Dark Mode
+- StableDiffustion Tag system mode
+- Saving groups of tags
+- Saving taglist as a preset

 ## Controls and Features